 Diversity by Design is intended to fulfill an identified need for science-based guidance for stewards, land managers, and practitioners involved in habitat restoration and management activities that either directly target or indirectly affect species and ecological communities at risk on BC’s South Coast.
 It is increasingly recognized that restoration projects should not be only focused on a single species but should employ a “multi-species approach” in order to maximize their conservation impact.
 Also, conflicts can arise between actions which are aimed at recovering one species but which may adversely impact another species.
 With the increased stressors on species and habitats, broadening the potential benefits of habitat restoration projects to include both species at risk and biodiversity generally while working to avoid unintentional conflicts with and risks to non-target species is needed.
 This guide and its accompanying modules present information useful for planning and implementing habitat restoration projects incorporating such an approach.
 There are a suite of resources available for habitat restoration and stewardship, many of which cover species at risk.
 The BC Ministry of Environment’s Develop with Care series and Best Management Practices (BMPs) have been developed for individual species.
-The Stewardship Centre of BC has also developed a number of voluntary stewardship practices for species at risk which include habitat restoration.
-Diversity by Design is meant to complement these and other resources.
+The Stewardship Centre of BC, Habitat Acquisition Trust and Garry Oak Ecosystem Recovery Team have also developed a number of comprehensive publications and guidelines targeting habitat restoration and protection for a range of species and ecosystems at risk.
+Diversity by Design is complements these and other resources.

 Here are several examples of how restoration projects can be of benefit to species and ecological communities at risk: